 Brooke's stand up comedy has been praised by Splitsider, Esquire, and Brightest Young Things.
 She was recently selected for the Headliners Showcase as part of the Melbourne International Comedy Festival and has also performed at The Bentzen Ball, Riot Fest LA, SXSW, The Eugene Mirman Comedy Festival and Bridgetown and this year will be back at SXSW 2016 hosting the Interactive Awards Ceremony.

 In NYC she performs at UCB & UCB East on shows like Whiplash or If You Build It.
 In Brooklyn she can be seen at Union Hall -- a lot -- especially on her show Comfort Zone which she hosts with singer songwriter Julian Velard.

-Prior to NYC she performed and trained in Chicago at The Second City, IO, and Playground Theater.
+Prior to NYC she performed and trained in Chicago at IO, The Second City, and The Playground Theater.
 Brooke hails from the Detroit suburbs and loves coney dogs.